danielrive/smart-cash/README.md

 ### app folder

 Contains the application code.
-Each service has a subfolder that contains the word **_service_** at the end of the name, where can be found the Go code and Dockerfile for the service.
+Each service has its own folder.

-The subfoler utils contains Go packages used by microservice code.
+utils folder contains Go packages used by microservice code.

 ### infra folder

-Contains the terraform code divided by different stages:
+Contains the Terraform code and K8 manifests divided by different stages:

-1. **1-base-stage:** This stage deploys the AWS networking needed for the project(VPC,subnets,endpoints, etc) and some resources like KMS keys and IAM roles.
+* **1-base-stage:** This stage deploys the AWS networking needed for the project(VPC,subnets,endpoints, etc) and some resources like KMS keys and IAM roles.
-2. **2-eks-cluster-stage:** This stage creates the EKS cluster and deploy the first kubernetes resources like, flux CRD, namespaces, nginx-ingress.
-This stage should contains core resources for the project.
+* **2-eks-cluster-stage:** This stage creates the EKS cluster and deploy the first kubernetes resources like, flux CRD, namespaces, nginx-ingress.
+This stage defines the core resources for the project.
-3. **3-k8-common-stage:** This stage deploys k8 and AWS resources that are used for the whole environment.
+* **3-k8-common-stage:** This stage deploys k8 and AWS resources that are used for the whole environment.
-4. **4-workloads-stage:** This stage contains the different microservices to deploy, inside this folder you can find subfolders that contains the k8 and AWS resources that each microservice need.
+* **4-workloads-stage:** This stage contains the infrastructure for the services to deploy, each service has its own folder where the TF code is defined based on the infrastructure requirements.

 ## Infrastructure